 The 68K T2 implementation does variables of the String type as Mac "handles", which can be moved around in memory to minimize fragmentation, and String literals as Mac "P-strings" starting with a length byte.
 This limits the length of string literals to a maximum of 255 characters, but making a literal even that long requires very long source lines because the compiler does not support \-cuts.
 You get some of the benefit of \-cuts by concatenation operators between literals, which are joined into a single string literal at compile time (so long as the length of the result does not exceed 255).
 Mac handles are not particularly fast, so there are some library functions for working with short strings implemented as P-strings within integer arrays.
 Because there is no memory allocation involved until the string result is extracted, this goes much faster.
 The framework distinguishes handle-based Strings from P-strings because the length byte pushes the address of a P-string to be odd, whereas handles are always even.
 The array-based P-strings can thus be used without conversion to handles, if you are careful not to expect them to outlast the integer array.
 The compiler offers no protection from this error, but if you are using them, you are expected to know what you are doing.
 The defined String type is safe.

 The "private" attribute can be used on global variables and functions declared in a package, to make them invisible to other packages who might import that package.
 This works essentially as it does within classes.
 The "protected" attribute is not yet implemented.
-Real Soon Now (meaning: don't hold your breath waiting).
+Real Soon Now.

 All T2 array accesses range-check the index, and all dynamic arrays and object accesses also check the pointer for null.
 This is normally done with a system call, which is not overly fast, but the compiler is able to recognize in many cases when the programmer already did that test, and therefore eliminates the system call in those cases.
 This analysis happens in the single source-code pass, so it cannot know about global variables or anything that might happen later in a loop.
 I always insert code to re-check pointers and subscripts after every loop, and also inside each loop, preferably just before they are used.
-The compiler knows about the LENGTH() of arrays in such tests, but there's a bug that prevents it from doing that in the for-loop initialization.
-The compiler is not able to propagate variable range check across variable assignments -- if you test variable x, then copy it to y, the compiler will not know about y.
+The compiler knows about the LENGTH() of arrays in such tests.
+The compiler is not able to propagate variable range-check information across variable assignments -- if you test variable x, then copy it to y, the compiler will not know about y.
 It also does not do much with expressions involving the index variable.
 With a lot more effort, I could make it smarter, but this is sufficient to greatly speed up array access.

 There is a system function "BoundsNullError()" which if you